Creating a people positive industry

-Forced labour can manifest in different ways.
-The International Labour Organization (ILO) has developed 11 indicators to help identify possible cases of forced labour.
+In the consumer goods industry, forced labour can manifest in different ways and isn’t limited to periods of employment.
+Unethical recruitment practices can also be indicators of forced labour, which means action is required to address and prevent forced labour risks that exist before and during employment.
+The ILO has developed 11 indicators to help identify possible cases of forced labour.
 These indicators represent the most common signs or “clues” that point to the possible existence of a forced labour case.

 Responsible recruitment and employment are essential principles for businesses to uphold in order to address, remedy, and prevent risks for forced labour.
-HRC members are working to ensure workers in their own operations and supply chains are responsibly recruited and employed by implementing and improving human rights due diligence (HRDD) systems throughout the value chain, as well as advocating for stronger legislative enabling environments to protect the rights of workers.
+To help ensure workers are responsibly recruited and employed in their value chains, HRC members are taking several steps:

-Recruitment fees and costs are a common business model within the recruitment industry in some regions, and are an important topic to address in the conversation around fighting forced labour.
-As workers in global supply chains – particularly migrant workers – may be coerced to pay fees to recruitment agencies in order to secure jobs.
-Oftentimes, workers take out high-interest loans to pay these fees, creating financial insecurity for themselves.
-They are also at risk of falling into debt bondage, which exists when labourers (sometimes with their families) are forced to work for an employer in order to pay off their own debts or those they have inherited.
+Coalition members also look to support victims of forced labour by exploring innovative methods for remediation.
+One common indicator of forced labour is the presence of Worker-paid recruitment fees and costs.
+These are a common business model within the recruitment industry in some regions of the world and are an important topic to address in the conversation around fighting forced labour.
+As some Workers in global supply chains – particularly migrant Workers – may be coerced to pay fees to recruitment agencies in order to secure jobs, they oftentimes must take out high-interest loans to pay these fees, creating financial insecurity.
+They may also fall into situations of debt bondage, which exists when labourers, sometimes with their families, are forced to work for an employer in order to pay off their own debts or those they have inherited.

 Debt bondage is an indicator of forced labour because it can result in workers being unable to freely leave their employer until their debt is paid.
 According to the ILO, around one-fifth of all people in forced labour exploitation in the private economy are in situations of debt bondage.